johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

         );
       };

-      // build the Faye API `subscribe()` callback handler
+      // build the Faye subscription handler
-      // this is the function that does the late binding of the
+      // this function retrieves the *response emitter*
-      // *observable subscriber function* to the Faye response channel
-      // callback handler
-      const subscriptionHandler = this.createSubscriptionHandler(packet);
+      // and binds it to the rest of the Faye subscription handler logic const subscriptionHandler = this.createSubscriptionHandler(packet);

       // perform Faye `subscribe()` first (if needed), then Faye `publish()`